lynnfaraday/aresmush.com/tutorials/config/index.md

 Ares configuration files use YAML, so you should check out the [Understanding YAML](/tutorials/code/yaml.html) tutorial before diving into the advanced configuration.

-> <i class="fa fa-info-circle"></i> **Tip:** Coders can also edit the config files in the server shell, but you'll need to ue the `load config` command afterwards to reload the configuration.
-The Web Portal automatically reloads the config, so that step is not necessary when using the web editor.
+{% include tip.html content="Coders can also edit the config files in the server shell, but you'll need to ue the  <code>load config</code>  command afterwards to reload the configuration.
+The Web Portal automatically reloads the config, so that step is not necessary when using the web editor." %}

 ## Essential Config